senx/nifi-warp10-processor/README.md

 content           FlowFile content as a byte array
 ```

-The FlowFiles are removed from the session prior to being processed by your WarpScript™ code.
+The FlowFiles are removed from the session prior to being processed by your WarpScript code.

-The WarpScript™ code is expected to produce 0 or more maps as output (one per stack level), each map will be converted to a FlowFile.
+The WarpScript code is expected to produce 0 or more maps as output (one per stack level), each map will be converted to a FlowFile.

-Each of those maps can contain an `attribute` key with an associate map of attributes, and a `content` key with either a byte array or a STRING as value.
+Each of those maps can contain an `attribute` key with an associated map of attributes, and a `content` key with either a byte array or a STRING as value.
 The value associated with the `content` key will be the content of the resulting FlowFile, as is if it is a byte array, or its `UTF-8` byte representation if it is a STRING.

 If the execution encountered an error, the error message will be passed in a FlowFile down the ERROR relationship, otherwise the generated FlowFiles will be passed down the SUCCESS relationship.